 When your bank the best way to start is first to start with the compliance and risk department.
 They should be the first to buy into this data collection process.
 Remember that CRM is before anything else a data collection process.
 Data collection is extremely sensitive.

 The question is : who sees what?

-Recall permission is limited via rules: visbility tags, roles and company wide permissions.
+Recall permission is limited via rules: visbility tags, roles and company-wide permissions.
 With those rules your bank CRM can restrict access to records as well as fields that you were only specific employee to access.

-Is the core elements of a CRM in the bank industry.
+Is the core element of a CRM in the bank industry.
 With an audit trail system you can later make sure that each information was accessed by authorized collaborator.
 The audit trail ledger will also make sure that data export or edit were accomplished by authorised collaborators.

 What are the types of CRM?

 - Operational CRMs.
 Operational CRMs give your marketing, sales, and customer service departments the possibility to better support your existing and potential customers.

 - Strategic CRMs

 How to choose a CRM for your business?